Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Related work

-Existing works on model-based global control for tail-sitters involve a trade-off between model fidelity and computation load due to the nonlinear vehicle aerodynamics.
-For example, \cite{ritz2017global} used a classic aerodynamics model to compute the attitude and thrust according to the acceleration command computed from the outer-loop position controller and by specifying the coordinated flight condition.
-To enable real-time computation of the attitude and thrust, coefficients in the aerodynamic models are simplified based on first-principles derivations.
-The over-simplified aerodynamics model allows an easy implementation of the controller but results in considerable position and pitch angle tracking errors. \cite{zhou2017unified} designed a unified controller making use of an accurate aerodynamic model obtained from wind tunnel tests.
-But this controller calculates the desired attitude by solving a non-convex optimization which is computationally intensive, preventing from the real-time implementation on real UAVs.
-Furthermore, these works use classic aerodynamic models that suffer from singularities when the airspeed is zero (which defines no valid angle of attack or sideslip angle).
-To address this issue, recent studies employ alternative aerodynamic characterizations. \cite{pucci2013nonlinear} transformed the aerodynamic force of a 2-dimension (2-D) planner VTOL (PVTOL) vehicle into an orientation-independent model, by which the vehicle thrust and orientation can be computed separately, leading to a unified controller design \citep{pucci2012flight}.
-The author also derived the conditions, \textit{spherical equivalency}, that the airfoil aerodynamic characteristics must satisfy such that the transformation above holds. \cite{lustosa2017phi} proposed a polynomial-like global aerodynamic parameterization, termed as $\phi$-theory model, and based on which a linear quadratic regulator (LQR) was developed for the entire flight envelope.
+To further improve the control performance, model-based global controllers of varying sophistication have been proposed.
+For instance, \cite{ritz2017global} used a classic aerodynamics model to derive the desired attitude and thrust from the acceleration commands, by specifying the coordinated flight condition.
+To enable real-time implementation on a low-cost microcontroller, the aerodynamic model was simplified based on first-principles derivations, leading to considerable tracking errors. \cite{zhou2017unified} also calculated the desired attitude but by solving a non-convex optimization using an accurate aerodynamic model obtained from wind tunnel test.
+However, this controller is computational demanding, which precludes real-time implementation.
+When the airspeed is zero, the definitions of angle of attack and sideslip angle become invalid, introducing singularity into the classic aerodynamic model used by these two research.
+There are studies employing alternative aerodynamic characterizations to avoid this singularity. \cite{pucci2013nonlinear} transformed a 2-dimension (2-D) planner VTOL (PVTOL) vehicle into an orientation-independent model, separating the computation of the vehicle thrust and orientation, thereby leading to a unified controller design \citep{pucci2012flight}.
+The author also derived the conditions, \textit{spherical equivalency}, that airfoil aerodynamic characteristics must satisfy for the transformation to hold. \cite{lustosa2017phi} proposed a polynomial-like global aerodynamic parameterization, termed as the $\phi$-theory model, and developed a linear quadratic regulator (LQR) based on the model.
 Their experiment results show that the LQR gain must be scheduled during the transition to avoid the instability in pitch angle caused by the model errors of $\phi$-theory.
-By also making use of the $\phi$-theory model, \cite{tal2021global} presented a cascaded PD controller with INDI that is applicable to both coordinated and uncoordinated flight.
-Very recently, the authors further imposed the feedforward jerk and yaw rate to the controller and demonstrated indoor aerobatics \citep{tal2022global}.
-Compared to the previous INDI method \citep{smeur2020incremental} with an over-simplified aerodynamic model, the $\phi$-theory model used in \cite{tal2021global, tal2022global} can significantly increase the control accuracy, which eventually contributes to the successful demonstration of indoor aerobatics.
-Yet, they still suffer from issues similar to the previous INDI method such as large measurement noise or filter delay.
-Moreover, the $\phi$-theory models have limited fitting capability, leading to larger model errors when compared with the classic model (as confirmed by the authors in \citep{lustosa2019global}).
+Alternatively, \cite{smeur2020incremental} designed a global incremental nonlinear dynamic inversion (INDI) controller by linearizing the system at the current control inputs.
+To design the INDI controller, it requires knowing the current aerodynamic force (and moment) applied to the UAV and its gradient with respect to (w.r.t.) the control input increment (pitch angle and velocity): the former one is obtained from inertial measurement units (IMUs), which suffer from either large measurement noise caused by constant propeller rotation or considerable filter delay; the latter is derived from a simple, heuristic aerodynamic model at a quasi-static condition where the flight path angle is zero.
+More recently, \cite{tal2021global} integrated the aforementioned $\phi$-theory model and INDI technique into a global cascade PD controller applicable to both coordinated and uncoordinated flight.
+They also introduced feedforward jerk and yaw rate to improve the tracking performance and demonstrated indoor aerobatics \citep{tal2022global}.
+Compared to the previous INDI method \citep{smeur2020incremental} with an over-simplified aerodynamic model, the $\phi$-theory model used in \cite{tal2021global, tal2022global} can significantly increase the control accuracy.
+However, similar issues, i.e., significant measurement noise or filter delay still persist in INDI-based methods.
+Moreover, the $\phi$-theory models have limited fitting capability, leading to larger model errors compared with the classic model, as confirmed by the authors in \cite{lustosa2019global}.
+To sum up, the existing mode-based global control methods typically make compromise between model fidelity and computational load.
+While high-fidelity models are costly and impractical for real-time implementation, simplified models are relatively easy to be estimated from limited experimental data, but tend to degrade the control accuracy to varying extents.